Comparison

 Pricing

-Monthly cost $0 $13
+Monthly cost $5 $13

 Platform

-iPhone / iPad Mobile web Native app
+iPhone / iPad Mobile web Native app (best experience)

 Android Mobile web Not available

-Mac / Windows Browser Mac only (native)
+Mac / Windows Browser Mac native · Windows browser only

 Budgeting approach